A customer filling out a form with their personal information.

 14 Ways to Secure Customer Data

-Updated January 3, 2022 .
+Updated March 4, 2024 .
 AmFam Team

 It may surprise you to learn that nearly half of all cyberattacks target small businesses.
 One reason they make appealing targets to data thieves is that small businesses often don’t have the defense systems in place or haven’t put money put aside to effectively manage cybercrimes.

-“Often, the hackers get away with it because small businesses don’t have the resources to combat it,” notes Terry Evans, president of Lighthouse Business Consulting Services (Opens in a new tab), and an expert in cyber security for small businesses.
+“Often, the hackers get away with it because small businesses don’t have the resources to combat it,” notes Terry Evans, president of Lighthouse Business Consulting Services, and an expert in cyber security for small businesses.

 One common way cyber attackers target small business is through spear-phishing campaigns using deceptive emails to get at sensitive information.
 These are emails sent to employees from known senders — they spoof an email address familiar to the recipient — and request exploitable data to be emailed back.
-There has been a steady increase in attacks targeting businesses with less than 250 employees, targeting small business employees specifically, according to the internet security company Norton (Opens in a new tab).
+There has been a steady increase in attacks targeting businesses with less than 250 employees, targeting small business employees specifically, according to the internet security company Norton.

 Keeping Customer Data Secure